nickopotamus/mercat-website/content/home/welcome.md

   columns: "1"
 hero_media: welcome.jpg
 ---
-We are MERCAT (Midlands East Research by Critical Care and Anaesthetic Trainees), the Trainee Research Network (TRN) for the East Midlands region.
-We help coordinate and run local, region, and national projects in anaesthesia and intensive care.
+We are MERCAT (Midlands East Research by Critical Care and Anaesthetic Trainees), the Trainee Research Network (TRN) for the [East Midlands School of Anaesthesia](https://emanaesthesia.org.uk/).
+We support, coordinate, and run trainee-driven local, region, and national projects in anaesthesia and intensive care.

-As a member of [RAFT](https://www.raftrainees.org/) ([Research & Audit Federation of Trainees](https://www.raftrainees.org/)) we are able to link to all the other TRNs nationally to run national projects in hospitals across the East Midlands.